syntaxkim/project1-rainyday/README.md

 ```

-### Sign up and log in to search location
-When creating a username, your password is encrypted using Postgres module 'pgcrypto'.\
-(The algorithm to encrypt is MD5-based crypt)
+### User authentication
+Password is encrypted by PBKDF2-SHA256 algorithm.

 ### Search location information (Database)
 The location page will show you the location information such as ZIP code, city name, coordinates, etc.